Know the Laws: Pennsylvania

 The judge may grant a divorce if your spouse has done one of the following:

-- Abandonment without a reasonable cause: your spouse has left the home, without a reasonable cause, for a period of one or more years.
+- Abandonment (your spouse has left the home) without a reasonable cause for a period of one or more years;

 - Adultery (your spouse has “cheated” on you);

-- Cruel and barbarous treatment: your spouse has treated you in a way that put your life or health at risk (such as acts of domestic violence).
+- Cruel and barbarous treatment (your spouse has treated you in a way that puts your life or health at risk, such as acts of domestic violence;

 - Bigamy (your spouse married you without divorcing his/her first spouse);

 By claiming the following reasons for divorce, you are claiming that the divorce is not your spouse's fault:

-- Mutual consent: you and your spouse agree that the marriage is irretrievably broken (cannot be fixed).
-Each spouse must file an affidavit stating that they consent to the divorce; however, if your spouse has been convicted of committing a personal injury crime against you, his/her consent is presumed (even if s/he does not file the affidavit of consent).
+- Mutual consent - you and your spouse agree that the marriage is irretrievably broken (cannot be fixed).
+Each spouse must file an affidavit stating that s/he consents to the divorce; however, if your spouse has been convicted of committing a personal injury crime against you, his/her consent is presumed (even if s/he does not file the affidavit of consent).
 After filing for the divorce, the judge will wait 90 days before granting the divorce.
-Under these circumstances, a divorce can be granted without a court hearing.
+Under these circumstances, a divorce can be granted without a court hearing;